casics/nostril/README.md

 ☀ Introduction
 -----------------------------

 _Nostril_ is a Python 3 module that can be used to infer whether a given word or text string is likely to be nonsense or meaningful text.
-Nostril takes a text string and returns `True` if it is probably nonsense, `False` otherwise.  _Meaningful_ in this case is not strictly defined; for Nostril, it refers to a string of characters that is probably constructed from real or real-looking English words or fragments of real words (even if the words are run togetherlikethis).
-The main use case is to decide whether strings returned by source code mining methods are likely to be (e.g.) program identifiers, or random characters or other non-identifier strings.
-Here are some example input strings and Nostril's assement of them:
+Nostril takes a text string and returns `True` if it is probably nonsense, `False` otherwise.  _Meaningful_ in this case means a string of characters that is probably constructed from real or real-looking English words or fragments of real words (even if the words are run togetherlikethis).
+The main use case is to decide whether short strings returned by source code mining methods are likely to be (e.g.) program identifiers, or random characters or other non-identifier strings.
+To illustrate, here are some example input strings and Nostril's assement of them:

 ```
 getinteger: real